Preparing for a River Trip

 Paddler camps are open seven days a week.
 Only one-night stays are allowed.

 Camping on islands within the river, while legal, can be extremely dangerous if the river rises.
+The islands may be crowded.

-Camping or hiking along the river bank above the gradient boundary is trespassing, unless you have permission from the landowner.
+Camping or hiking along the riverbank above the gradient boundary is trespassing, unless you have permission from the landowner.

 Private property